vmware/cloud-director-extension-standard-library/documentation/extension-sdk/lifecycle.md

 This section is aimed at solution add-on vendor role and assumes the vendor is about to onboard an existing solution as an add-on, or create new with already identified requirements.

 ## Foundation
-A solution add-on is composed of one or more elements, which are supported by the Cloud Director Extension SDK.
+A solution add-on is composed of one or more elements, which are supported by the VMware Cloud Director Extension SDK.
 Add-ons can be either single-instance or multi-instance, depending on the vendor implementation.

 ### Single-Instance Add-Ons